 The fast-paced, high-pressure nature of sales and marketing isn't always conducive to reflection.
 When activity is reviewed, it's often on a weekly or monthly basis, the result of needing to create a report.

-The tyranny of the immediate is real, and because of it, many organisations are missing out on vital insights they could be using to inform data-driven marketing, more reliably hit their targets, and fuel tangible revenue growth for their businesses.
+The tyranny of the immediate is real, and because of it, many organisations are missing out on vital insights they could be using to inform their inbound marketing strategies, more reliably hit their targets, and fuel tangible revenue growth for their businesses.

 Customer data key to understanding your target buyers